dataplat/dbatools/README.md

 # dbatools
 A collection of modules for SQL Server DBAs.
 It initually started out as 'sqlmigration', but has now grown into a collection of various commands that help automate DBA tasks.
+The consolidation was done pretty quickly, so there will be bugs, and documentation will be slightly out of date for about a month or so.

 Installer
 --------------